New federal nursing home commission met privately for weeks before delivering draft recommendations to the government

 The 'covid cocktail': Inside the PA nursing home that gave some veterans hydroxychloroquine without covid-19 testing

 Sanders, Edelman and others say their biggest concern is that the commission could recommend weakening regulations meant to protect nursing home residents.
-Among them: rules that prohibit nursing homes from arbitrarily discharging residents and financial penalties for failing to follow health and safety standards.
+Among them: rules that prohibit nursing homes from arbitrarily discharging residents; and financial penalties for failing to follow health and safety standards.

-“I hope they will seriously look at the research data and not let it be another opportunity for the nursing homes to lobby the government for more money and less regulatory oversight,” said Charlene Harrington, a professor at the University of California San Francisco who has studied nursing homes for decades.
+“I hope they will seriously look at the research data and not let it be another opportunity for the nursing homes to lobby the government for more money and less regulatory oversight,” said Charlene Harrington, a professor emerita at the University of California at San Francisco who has studied nursing homes for decades.
 “They have already spent millions of dollars lobbying the administration and have gotten what they wanted.
 I am concerned this is another effort.”

-Pruitt, whose nursing homes and assisted living centers are spread across the Southeast, said the commission is poised to represent a range of perspectives.
+Pruitt, whose nursing homes and assisted-living centers are spread across the Southeast, said the commission is poised to represent a range of perspectives.

 “PruittHealth has served one of the most vulnerable patient populations for 50 years, and I am blessed to be afforded the opportunity to advocate for them as a member of the commission,” he said in a statement.